Steps for Graduates

 Step 5.
 Check your MyUWG email account frequently for updates on your graduation status.

 Step 6.
-Click here to see a tentative list of Summer 2013 graduate level graduation applicants.
-This list is not an indication that students are meeting all degree requirements.
-Final grades have not been submitted, and student graduation is contingent upon the grades recorded.
-The list is a representation of the students that have applied for graduation and are possible candidates.
-Any discrepancies in the information listed should be reported immediately to Allysn Marple at email@example.com.
+A tentative list of potential Summer 2015 graduate graduation candidates will be available shortly before mid-term.
+This list is not confirmation that those included are meeting all degree requirements.
+Final grades have not been submitted for summer 2015 and student graduation is contingent upon the grades recorded.
+The list is a representation of students that have applied for graduation and are possible graduation candidates.
+For any questions please contact the graduation team at email@example.com from your myUWG email account.
+Please remember to include your student ID number.

 Step 7.
 Pay all fees owed to the University.
 This includes parking tickets, obligations to the library, or any other departmental fees.

 Step 9.
-If your graduation plans change or you need to be deferred, please contact Allysn Marple at firstname.lastname@example.org.
+If your graduation plans change or you need to be deferred, please contact the Graduation Team at firstname.lastname@example.org.

 Step 10.
 Click here to return to Graduation page to learn about other important details.